Spaaaacccee/research-assignment-method/docs/train.md

 Investors also make posts, with their sentiment indicated by a happy/sad emoji.
 Each investor also has a visibility attribute, which is a measure of their influence.
 A higher visibility indicates a higher chance its node will be connected to other nodes.

 Each trial involves one company and 30 investors.
-Over three days, investors will be allowed to buy, hold, or sell stocks.
+Over four days, investors will be allowed to buy, hold, or sell stocks.
 The value of the stock at the end of particular day will be determined by the net decision made by the population.
 A trial is considered successful if it correctly predicts whether the stock increases or decreases in value (no attempts to judge magnitude).

 ## Neural Network Format